jocelyn-stericker/hacklily/README.md

 - [Node](https://nodejs.org/en/) -- tested with Node 7, earlier versions may or may not also work
 - [Yarn](https://yarnpkg.com/lang/en/docs/install/)
-- [Qt 5](https://www.qt.io/) -- with qmake in your path (installing directly from Qt's website is encouraged on macOS)
+- [Qt 5](https://www.qt.io/) -- with qmake in your path (installing using the version from Qt's website is recommended on macOS)
 - [Docker](https://www.docker.com/)
-- an OS that is not Windows.
-It might work on Windows, but you're on your own.
+- an OS that is not Windows (if you make it work, please contribute your fix!)

 ### Obtaining